hemalimicro/GreenTech/Blog post 1.md

 3. Hunger: Water plays a vital role in our food consumption and intake of water is healthy for the body and water scarcity can bring out famine and hunger in the society,which leads to malnourishment of everyone.

 5. Lack of Education: Water is neccessary for children to use to bath and get ready for school, wash their uniforms and drink when thirsty.

-6. Poverty
+7. Poverty: Without Water, the industries such as manufacturing, production, transportation, healthcare etc can not function which in return reduces the productivity and GDP of the society and this leads to poverty.

-7. Sanitation: Water is needed to tidy and clean up our household and environment, when there is no water, everywhere becomes dirty, which is unhealthy and can bring about sickness.
+9. Sanitation: Water is needed to tidy and clean up our household and environment, when there is no water, everywhere becomes dirty, which is unhealthy and can bring about sickness.

 9. Migration : This becomes the norm in a society with water scarcity, where families migrate to places where they can have full access to water.
 Migration brings about undevelopment in that particular society.

 11. Conflict: With no availability of water, there is struggle in the society for the little or less water remaining, which leads to quarrel, fights and conflict between neigbors,communities and society at large.

 12. Wildlife: It is not only humans that needs water, animals do too.
 Everyyear animals dies as a result of starvation from water.